survivejs/react-book/manuscript/05_react_and_flux.md

 ![Alt](images/alt.png)

 In this chapter we'll be using a library known as [Alt](http://alt.js.org/).
-It is a flexible, full-featured implementation that has been designed isomorphic rendering in mind.
+It is a flexible, full-featured implementation that has been designed with isomorphic rendering in mind.

 In Alt you'll deal with Actions and Stores.
 Dispatcher is hidden, but you will still have access to it if needed.
 Compared to other implementations Alt hides a lot of boilerplate.
 There are special features to allow you to save and restore the application state.
 This is handy for implementing persistency and isomorphic rendering.